mathieuprog/tz/README.md

 * `:interval_in_days`: frequency of the checks
 * `:on_update`: a user callback executed when an update is available

-## Automatic vs manual updates

-Some users prefer to use `Tz.WatchPeriodically` (over `Tz.UpdatePeriodically`) to watch and update manually.
-Example cases:

-* Dealing with memory limitations: some embedded devices may not afford to recompile the time zone data at runtime.
-* Restricted environments: the request may be blocked because of security policies.
-* Security concerns: some users may prefer to analyze the files coming from external sources (`https://data.iana.org` in this case) before processing.
-* Systems interoperability: a user may use some other systems using an older version of the IANA database, and  so the user may want to keep a lower version of the IANA data with `tz` to ensure IANA versions match.

 For updating IANA data manually, there are 2 options:

 * just update the `tz` library in the `mix.exs` file, which hopefully includes the latest IANA time zone database (if not, wait for the library maintainer to include the latest version or send a pull request on GitHub).